Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-latte/TASKS.md

 - Supply Chain Knowledge
 - P&L Management

-Requiered credentials and years of experience: 7-10 years food-service national account and distributor or related consumer products industries
+Requiered credentials and years of experience: Bachelor´s degree and 7-10 years of experience in food-service national account and distributor or related consumer products industries

 Job type: Full- time